On SkyrimPosted by Jack on 2011-11-30 at 12:19

 Crafting, especially the new smithing craft, is hard to level without grinding.
 Part of the problem here is that, in previous games, the crafts were much less skill dependent.
 Alchemy, for example, was more effected by your intelligence attribute and the apparatus you used to create the potions than it was by the skill level.
 Without an intelligence attribute (or attributes at all), and no apparatus, alchemy effects are entirely based around perks (and thus skill and character level).

 The problem is, with the focus on perks instead of getting gear or souls, you are forced to get your crafting skill level up to improve.
-Makes sense, but it’s not a smooth slope like it is with other skills.
+Makes sense, but it's not a smooth slope like it is with other skills.
 You have to go out of your way to craft.
-To some extent alchemy doesn’t suffer from this flaw as you’re creating potions that are disposable and there are reagent
+To some extent alchemy doesn't suffer from this flaw as you're creating potions that are disposable and there are reagent everywhere.
+If you experiment to find the reagents' properties, and otherwise just craft potions for yourself or to expend reagents, you can build alchemy fairly easily -- especially if you're not afraid to use potions.

 Enchanting has a similar flow if you just gain levels by disenchanting or charging enchanted weaponry with soul gems.